8 Proven Ways To Prevent Eye Wrinkles From Forming Too Early

 You can actually do gentle micro-needling at home by yourself.
 In recent years, celebrities and influencers have been known to use a microneedle roller as part of their beauty regimen.

-For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_
+For the latest in fashion, lifestyle, and culture, follow us on Instagram @StyleRave_

-A fashion lover with a voracious appetite for art and travel.
-As one who's passionate about the advancement of the woman, creating content that inspire smart style and living, and positive lifestyle changes is a duty I take seriously.
+A creative writer with a voracious appetite for fashion, beauty, lifestyle and culture.
+As one who's passionate about the advancement of the woman, creating content that inspire smart style and living, and positive lifestyle changes is a calling I take seriously.
 At Style Rave, we aim to inspire our readers by providing engaging content to not just entertain but to inform and empower you as you ASPIRE to become more stylish, live smarter and be healthier.
 Follow us on Instagram @StyleRave_ ♥